tiffanymonroe/wdi-remote-gizmo/unit_2/w06d01/homework/README.md

 # Add Some Data

-### SEED
+## Seed Your Data

-You can use these seeds to get starting data if you so choose.
-Handy hint:  Make a route in your products controller `/seed/newproducts`, and to seed your database, just visit the route **once** in your browser.
+You can use these seeds to get some starting data if you so choose.

+Handy hint:  Make a route in your products controller `/seed/newproducts` (you can do that by pasting the code below into your controller), and to seed your database, just visit the route **once** in your browser.

 ```
-router.get('/seed/newproducts', function(req, res) {
+router.get('/seed/newproducts', (req, res) => {

 	var newProducts = [
 		{